Igor0005/arduino-lmic/README.md

 ## CHANGES
 ADD EU_433
-testing with ra-02 - works
+testing with esp32 and ra-02 - works

 **Contents:**